grpc/proposal/A41-xds-rbac.md

 should be provided to each filter.
 A39 should be consulted for the expected behavior.

+New validation should occur for `HttpConnectionManager` to allow equating `direct_remote_ip` and `remote_ip`.
+If the implementation does not distinguish between these fields, then `xff_num_trusted_hops` must be verified to be unset or zero.
+If it is any other value, the Listener must be NACKed.
+(TODO: Do this only on server-side, or both client and server?)

 The core policy matching logic should be split into an "RBAC engine" to allow reuse with non-xDS environments.
 However, there is no requirement that the RBAC engine have a specialized API; it could simply be an interceptor.